 - K-2nd grade students are in self-contained classrooms.

-- 5th-7th grade students are on a subject rotation format, which is like the Upper School.
+- 5th-7th grade students have one faculty member per subject and switch classrooms just like in the Upper School.

 What is Departmentalization?

 Following “schools of the future” trends, today the majority of the Lower School, grades 5-7, are configured by departmentalization.

 - Since the teachers and students learn together for potentially four consecutive years, faculty learn each child’s strengths and weaknesses allowing them to more effectively reach each child through his or her learning style.